Everything in the Animal Crossing New Horizons Update 3.0

 Animal Crossing update 3.0 quality of life updates

-A couple other additions to Update 3.0 are also coming, which involve your home storage capacity.
-Home storage capacity is getting two new upgrade options of 7,000 and 9,000, which can be unlocked via Tom Nook.
-And, you'll also now be able to store trees, shrubs and flowers in your home storage
+A couple of other additions to Update 3.0 involve your home storage capacity.
+Home storage capacity has two new upgrade options of 7,000 and 9,000, which can be unlocked via Tom Nook.
+And, you can also store trees, shrubs and flowers in your home storage.

 See what else is ahead with our roundup of upcoming Switch 2 games and upcoming Switch games.